Healthy Homes Assessment Te Mata

 Te Mata Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Te Mata and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Te Mata and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers should ensure their rental properties conform according to Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes